Geology of Turkmenistan

-Geologic History, Stratigraphy & Tectonics
+Geologic history, stratigraphy and tectonics

 Basement rock is only exposed at the surface in three places on the Turkmenistan plain.
 Shale with lenses of spilite, jasper-like rocks and silicified limestone outcrops in the center of the Tuarkyr elevation.
 Together with gabbro, serpentinized pyroxenite and diabase and numerous radiolarian fossils, they form an ophiolite mélange from the Paleozoic, overlain by four kilometers of sandstone, clay, tuff and conglomerate.

 Late Paleozoic igneous rocks are exposed on the Krasnovodsk Peninsula, including granite, gabbro and acid volcanic rocks dating to 450 to 350 million years ago.
 The third exposure is on the left bank of the Amudarriya River, where 285 to 280 million year old cataclastic granite intrudes Devonian clay and carbonate sediments.

 Precambrian schist, amphibolite and gneiss, Middle Paleozoic granite, gabbroid, metamorphosed volcano-sedimentary rocks and Late Paleozoic intrusives are known through drillholes in the South Turan Platform.
 Geologists divide the platform basement into Precambrian massif and fold zones related to the Hercynian orogeny.